Please enable JavaScript to view the comments powered by Disqus.

 2. Guess what cards your opponent pick

-This is very subjective, but it gets easier and easier to guess as you play more and learn more about how your opponent plays.
+This is a subjective assessment, but it becomes easier and easier to guess as you play more and learn more about your opponent's playing style.
 If they were dealt >=2 of Duke, do they usually not pick Duke and bluff their way?

 Depending on who's the first to move: